 Blackstrap Molasses has a Glycemic Index of 55

 Carob is a chocolate-y flavored sweetener which is produced from the seeds (beans) within the pods of the Carob tree which is native to the Mediterranean region.

-Use carob powder as a sugar alternative for dogs which adds both a hint of sweetness and a delicious chocolate-y taste to your dog treats.
+Use carob powder as a sugar or chocolate alternative for dogs to add both a hint of sweetness and a delicious chocolate-y taste to your dog treats.

 Chocolate is extremely poisonous to dogs because of the theobromine it contains.
 Chocolate also contains caffeine which is dangerous for our dogs.
 NEVER use chocolate in any treat or food that you give your dog.

 Carob is theobromine and caffeine free.
 It's nutrient rich, and a source of vitamins and minerals including vitamins A, B and D, calcium, iron, potassium, manganese, pectin and fiber.